remarkablemark/remarkablemark.github.io/_posts/2016-08-06-on-confidence.md

 categories: confidence philosophy psychology reflection essay
 ---

 I used to wonder where confidence came from.
-I did a lot of research and read a few books and came to the conclusion that confidence came from mastery.
-Mastery came from preparation and practice.
-The ability to replicate a result consistently and within the context of correctness forms the basis of confidence.
-But over time, I've come to the realize that there's more to confidence than mastery.
+I did some research and came to the conclusion that confidence comes from mastery.

+Mastery comes from preparation and practice.
+The ability to replicate a result consistently and within a definition of correctness forms the basis of confidence.
+But over time, I've come to realize that there's more to confidence than just mastery.

 It turns out that the belief of mastery also determines confidence.
-What this means, is that one doesn't necessarily need to be good at something to still feel confident in it.
-One just needs to know that they can if they try.
+What this means is that one doesn't necessarily need to know or be good at something in order to feel confident.
+One just needs to know that he or she can get good at something if time and effort are put in.

-My real life example is that I've been programming for some time now.
-When I first started, I wasn't too confident in my abilities especially when I went to hackathons or coding events.
-But now, I'm confident even if I'm working with a language or framework for the first time.
+My real life example revolves around my growth as a programmer.
+When I first started, I wasn't too confident in my abilities, especially during hackathons and other coding events.

+But now, I'm confident even if I'm not working with a language or framework I'm familiar with.
 This confidence stems from my belief that I can figure out anything with enough time and perseverance.
+In other words, I'm confident that I can become good instead of already being good.

-As a result, this disqualifies my previous assumption that one needs to be good in order to feel confident.
-One just needs to believe that mastery is possible and that's good enough.
-In the end, confidence is a feeling.
-And the feeling is how well we manage and deal with the uncertain.
+As a result, this disqualifies my previous assumption because it demonstrates that a person's mastery isn't the only factor that determines confidence.
+One just needs to believe that mastery is possible for him or herself.
+In the end, confidence is just a feeling, and it's a feeling of how well we deal with uncertainty.